| With a focus on helping

 projects still, it is now starting work on two more

 projects that have a total rated power of 70 MW.
+Very recently acquired projects are

 the contracts for the Himachal Pradesh Road and other